 How Ometria attributes orders

-Attribution in Ometria is based on last click - the last place a contact clicked (like a link in an email) before arriving at your site and placing an order.
+Attribution in Ometria begins by checking the last click, i.e. the last place a contact clicked (like a link in an email) before arriving at your site and placing an order.

 If the last click was not from an Ometria campaign, we’ll check to see if they used a coupon code from an Ometria campaign, and if there was no coupon, then we’ll check if the contact clicked on an Ometria campaign within your specified time window.